atorstling/bychan/README.md

 ```
 If you have a language you can also get a REPL by calling `language.repl().run()`.
 A session looks something like this:
 ```
-welcome to the REPL for 'simpleCalc'
+Welcome to the REPL for 'simpleCalc'
 >2+3+7*8
 61
 >rubbish
 Error:Lexing failed: 'No matching rule' @  position 1:1 (index 0), remaining text is 'rubbish'
->
+>quit
+leaving
 ```
 ##More Examples
 Above given examples are available [in the repo](https://github.com/atorstling/bychan/blob/master/src/test/java/org/bychan/core/examples/ReadmeExamples.java) along with more advanced examples such as an (not entirely correct) [JSON parser](https://github.com/atorstling/bychan/blob/master/src/test/java/org/bychan/core/langs/json/JsonLangBuilder.java)